C2.3 Identify and use equivalent relationships for whole numbers up to 50, in various contexts.

 To explain the expression 27 + 5 – 5 = 27, students can use an open number line to support their reasoning: "I take a leap of 27 and add a leap of 5.
 I take another leap of 5 in the other direction, so I am back to 27.
 It's like I never added a leap of 5."

 To get students to create an equality situation, it is important to start by presenting them with an equality situation represented with concrete materials.
-Ask them to represent it with a mathematical sentence, compare the different sentences proposed by the students and determine if they are all true.
+Ask them to represent it with a number sentence, then gather and compare the different sentences proposed by the students and determine if they are all true.

 Examples

 Afterwards, students can create their own equality situation.
-Teachers suggest that they write mathematical sentences and represent them using concrete materials.
-Students should have the opportunity to create equality situations represented by mathematical sentences with larger numbers so that they use the properties of operations or strategies instead of calculations.
+Ask them to represent them with concrete materials and number sentences.
+Students should have the opportunity to create equality situations represented by number sentences with larger numbers so that they use the properties of operations or strategies instead of calculations.

-Source : Guide d’enseignement efficace des mathématiques de la maternelle à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la maternelle à la 3e année, Fascicule 2, Situations d'égalité, p.
 39-43.

 Knowledge: Equivalence Relationship